The Kobada Gold Project is an advanced stage gold development project located approximately 125 km south-west of Bamako, the capital city of Mali.

 All of these existing mines are located in Birimian Greenstone Belts similar to Kobada.

 Kobada Mineral Resource Estimate

 Kobada Gold Project

-The Kobada Mineral Resource stretches over 4km of strike, although the mineralised structure has been mapped over 12 km of strike.
+The Kobada Mineral Resource stretches over 4 km of strike, although the mineralized structure has been mapped over 12 km of strike.

-The Kobada deposit is unusual for the depth of weathering, with the base of oxidation occurring up to 120m below surface in some locations.
+The Kobada deposit is unusual for the depth of weathering, with an average base of oxidation occurring up to 150m below the surface.